ollo69/ha-smartthinq-sensors/README.md

 </details>

 #### Attributes `sensor.my_dryer`
 Note: When something doesn't apply and/or is off, it may have a `-` as its value.
-Also, these are for my dryer, values may differ for yours.
+Also, these are for @KTibow's dryer, values may differ for yours.
 Feel free to open an issue/PR.
 <details><summary>Hidden, click to expand</summary>

 | Attribute ID | Description |